How to Propagate Spider Plants

 - Use a cloche to house your new plant as it roots and grows…it acts like a mini greenhouse, offering moisture and protection for the little spiderettes.

-- You should start to see good roots in 7-10 days.
+- You should start to see new growth in the form of new roots within a couple of weeks.
+Usually 7-10 days.

-- Keep the soil moist but not wet.
+- Keep the dirt moist but not wet.
+The best way to do this is by misting them with water.

 More Plant and Gardening Tips: